The Neuroscience of Demingby John Hunter

 Fast thinking and slow thinking has been a popular topic since the publication of Thinking, Fast and Slow by Daniel Kahneman (a Nobel Laurette – in economics) in 2011.
 System 1 is fast, instinctive and emotional; System 2 is slower, more deliberative, and more logical.
 As JW Wilson said in his talk:

 Fast thinking is what you use when you are running from the bear, slow thinking is the kind of thinking you use when you want to change the world.

 We think we only have time to run from the bear; the consequences are devastating.

 [slow thinking is required for] making adaption to unsuccessful attempts.
 You can’t do that using [the parts of the brain used for fast thinking].

 Emotions refine our ability to observe.
 The only way your brain can pick out what is important to you and how to apply it is by tagging emotions.

 JW Wilson pointed to Antonio Demasio’s book, Descartes Error: Emotions, Reason and the Human Brain.
 That book explains groundbreaking neuroscience research into the importance of emotion in our ability to reason (that he said may eventually earn Demasio a Nobel prize).

 He also recommended a great book by Daniel Goldman: Emotional Intelligence.
 I would imagine most managers interested in applying Deming’s ideas have read this book, Descartes Error, I have a feeling is new to most of us.

-The 2013 conference, Out of the Crisis – New Thinking for a Sustainable World, will be held October 18-20 at Purdue University in West Lafayette, Indiana, USA.
+The 2013 conference, Out of the Crisis – New Thinking for a Sustainable World [the broken link was removed], will be held October 18-20 at Purdue University in West Lafayette, Indiana, USA.